About Our Patient Care Units & Departments

-Miami Children’s Hospital LifeFlight® critical care transport team provides transport of critically ill children from referring hospitals to Miami Children’s Hospital pediatric care units.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, LifeFlight® critical care transport team provides transport of critically ill children from referring hospitals to Nicklaus Children's Hospital, formerly Miami Children's Hospital, pediatric care units.
 In addition to ground ambulance transports, the LifeFlight® program offers air transport via helicopters operated by PHI, Inc., one of the world’s most experienced aircraft operators and the holder of a Part 135 Certificate issued by the Federal Aviation Administration, and through contracted fixed-wing aircraft charters.*

 Staffing is provided by a team of an RN, Paramedic and EMT and Communication Specialist.
 If needed, a physician will accompany the LifeFlight® medical crew members.
 Drivers are EMT's or paramedics and have been trained in the safe operation of emergency vehicles and equipment.
 LifeFlight® provides a specialty neonatal/pediatric team of an RN and Paramedic on all transports.
 Quality patient care is assured during transport because LifeFlight's medical crew members are recognized for their high standards of professional excellence.
 They have advanced neonatal/pediatric cardiac and critical care experience.
 Each RN and Paramedic is certified in PALS (Pediatric advanced Life Support, ACLS (Advanced Cardiac Life support) and NRP (Neonatal Resuscitation Program) and has specialized Department of Transportation flight training and safety.
 These programs include survival training, skill labs as well as intubation training.
 EMT's and Paramedics have been trained in the safe operation emergency vehicles and equipment.

-* Miami Children’s Hospital (MCH) is not a direct air carrier.
-Aircraft, both helicopter and fixed wing, are operated pursuant to contract with MCH, by companies which are FAA certificated.
+* Nicklaus Children's Hospital is not a direct air carrier.
+Aircraft, both helicopter and fixed wing, are operated pursuant to contract with Nicklaus Children's Hospital, by companies which are FAA certificated.

-The Department of Radiology at Miami Children's Hospital is an exclusive pediatric radiology facility.
+The Department of Radiology at Nicklaus Children's Hospital, formerly Miami Children's Hospital, is an exclusive pediatric radiology facility.
 We have been imaging children since 1950; constantly providing state-of-the art equipment and staff that is trained and dedicated to the care of infants and children.
 The department is staffed by highly trained specialists, including Radiologists, Radiology Nurses, Techs and support staff.
 These experts work together with clinical sub-specialists and attending physicians to support the care of children.

 The department's commitment to excellence has led to its establishment as a regional leader for pediatric radiology, serving children throughout Florida as well as the Caribbean, Central America and South America.

-The MCH Radiology Department is proud to be accredited by the American College of Radiology (ACR) for Magnetic Resonance Imaging (MRI), Ultrasound (US), Nuclear Medicine, PET and Computed Tomography (CT) services.
+The Nicklaus Children's Hospital Radiology Department is proud to be accredited by the American College of Radiology (ACR) for Magnetic Resonance Imaging (MRI), Ultrasound (US), Nuclear Medicine, PET and Computed Tomography (CT) services.
 Compliance with all requirements and receipt of accreditation is an outstanding achievement and speaks well of the dedication, skill and determination of the Radiology Department.

 Same Day Surgery Unit